Of Human Bondage (1964 film): Shooting

 Henry Hathaway arrived in Dublin on 9 February 1963 and filming began later that month.
 Hathaway quit the film in late March after conflict with Kim Novak.
 Hathaway said that the time.
 "I never raised my voice at Kim; she never raised her voice to me.
 It's just like marriage - sometimes the partners are incompatible."
 However, Tony Booth, who had a small role in the film, said Hathaway routinely disparaged Novak's performance and acting ability, particularly her cockney accent.
 Novak said Hathaway never complained to her about her accent, but said the director "tried to make me into a sexy symbol rather than the complicated person Mildred was.
 It backfired."

 Screenwriter Bryan Forbes then briefly tackled the job of directing, while Seven Arts looked for a replacement.
 They considered John Huston and Richard Quine before deciding on Ken Hughes, who had made Trials of Oscar Wilde with Seven Arts.
+Hathaway claims Forbes "was sort of going" with Novak at the time and "only last four days" before they called in Ken Hughes.

 Ken Hughes arrived in early April.
 Kim Novak failed to show up on set one morning, going on a 48 hour shopping trip to London, leading to rumours she would be replaced by Elizabeth Taylor.
 Novak told the press she was unhappy on the film and that while she was willing to honour her contract, she would prefer to leave the film.
 She said that Hughes was rewriting the script and she was afraid she would have to reshoot scenes she had already done.
 "Things aren't easy on this film," she said.
 "There's been a bit of confusion and it's very wearying.
 Am I happy about things now?
 No not really.
 I'd sooner see someone else take over if the whole thing is going to be done again."

 "I've never worked on a film about which there's been so many rumours," said Hughes.
 "Most of them are nonsense.
 Everything is hunky-dory."
 Novak returned to the film and the shoot was completed by June.
 Booth worked on the Hughes-directed portion and says Hughes did not get along with Laurence Harvey.
 Novak said Hughes "was really a case.
 I tried to talk about the character with him, but he just wasn't interested.
 He walked around the set constantly pounding a set of bongo drums - you would ask him a question and he would slap the drums."

-Producer James Woolf, a long time supporter of Harvey's as well as his occasional lover, took an overdose of barituates during the making of the film, but survived.
+Producer James Woolf, a long time supporter of Harvey's as well as his occasional lover, took an overdose of barbiturates during the making of the film, but survived.

 The film was denied a Production Code Seal due to some brief nudity.

 Bryan Forbes later sued Seven Arts claiming they owed him £5,000 from a £10,000 acting fee.